aiven/devportal/docs/products/kafka/kafka-mirrormaker/howto/setup-replication-flow.rst

   * On the Integrations screen, choose the desired integration from the list for the source Apache Kafka cluster.
   * Select an existing Apache Kafka service you want to use as the source/target for the replication flow.
-  * Provide a cluster alias name (e.g., source-kafka) to the integration of the Apache Kafka cluster.
+  * Provide a cluster alias name (e.g., source-Kafka) to the integration of the Apache Kafka cluster.
   * Repeat the above steps to set up the integration for the target Apache Kafka cluster and provide a cluster alias name.

 4. Once that the source and target Apache Kafka clusters are configure, select **Replication flows** from the left sidebar.